Janneman84/iosMathText/README.md

 So first preparse, then parse, then set to `MathTextView`/`MathTextLabel`.

+## SwiftUI
+SwifUI doesn't support `NSTextAttachment`s (yet) so you'll need to use `UIViewRepresentable` to implement either `MathLabel` or `MathTextView` in your app.
+You can ask an LLM how to do this.

+### MathLabel vs. MathTextView
+In UIKit text is typically displayed using either UILabel or UITextView, which are both subclassed in this package.
+Which to use?

+*MathTextView*
+- selectable text
+- auto url detection
+- editable text (not recommended when displaying math)
+- scrollable text when it doesn't fit the container

+*MathLabel*
+- auto shrink/tighten text to make it fit, or truncate when it doesn't
+- fast

+All these listed features can be turned on or off.
+Only use `MathTextView` if you have a reason to, else stick to `MathLabel` for performance.
+Watch out that `numberOfLines` is 1 by default, you might want to set this to 0 for unlimited lines.

 ## Limitations
-You probably want to keep `iosMathTextView.isEditable` false.
+You probably want to keep `mathTextView.isEditable` false.
 This package is meant for showing equations, not editing them.
 If you select text with an equation and copy/paste it you will see the LaTeX code in place of the equation.

 ## Future
 I'll keep working on performance improvements, api updates, extra compatibility and new features.
 Let me know what you would like to see next.